Reviews You Can Rely On

 Credit: Abriah Wofford

 Because a short battery life can be extremely inconvenient and annoying when you're fully committed to a project, we decided that this metric should account for 15% of the total score.
-The scores for each impact driver are charted below.
+The chart below details how many screws and bolts were driven before each battery was worn out completely.

 Noise